 |Total||$ 408.00||$ 777.50||$ 1,012.25|

 Note: You don’t have to record your earnings to publish income reports on your website.
 Most reports are likely fakes, and affiliates use them to increase sales and hype up themselves.

 You’re not going to succeed with programs that pay single-digit and low commissions, for example, Amazon Associates.
 Instead, you should participate in rewarding programs that pay high commissions with cookie periods of 30 days or more.
-In this post, I discuss how to choose affiliate programs based on 12 factors.
+In this post, I discuss how to choose affiliate products and programs.

 Many affiliate networks allow you to sort a merchant’s links/banners by earnings per click (EPC).
 Naturally, it’s an intelligent idea to use links that are converting and performing well.

-Focus on a Handful of Merchants, Programs, and Products
+Focus on a Handful of Merchants, Programs, & Products

 I’m an affiliate to many programs but routinely focus on promoting four to six merchants.
 I call this exclusive group my “affiliate nexus” or “nexus.”
 Most of the content I create includes or relates to my nexus.
 By targeting a few merchants, I strengthen my relationships and increase my familiarity with them, which helps with content creation and marketing.

 Another way to think about it is which “20 percent” of advertisers will satisfy your goals?
 The 80-20 rule, also known as the Pareto Principle, suggests that 20 percent of your activities will account for 80 percent of your results.
 The concept applies to many facets of life.
 For example, you likely spend 80 percent of your time with 20 percent of your friends.
 You wear 20 percent of your clothes 80 percent of the time.
 Twenty percent of Americans control 80 percent of the wealth.